 What should you do before you come into the office?

 A toothache can indicate a range of possible dental concerns.
-If you are suffering with sudden tooth pain, contact our office and we will schedule a visit if necessary.
+If you are suffering with sudden tooth pain, contact our office and we will schedule a visit.
 An over the counter pain medication such as ibuprofen may help to ease the pain.
 DO NOT apply anything directly to the affected tooth surface.

 Object Caught In Teeth

 In the event of food particles or an object lodged between teeth, gently use dental floss to try and remove it.
 NEVER use a sharp object or anything other than dental floss to avoid damaging the teeth or gums.
-If you are unable to remove the object, call our office for advice on how to proceed.
+If you are unable to remove the object, call our office immediately.

 If a child has a very loose primary (baby) tooth, gently remove it to avoid inhaling or swallowing the tooth.
-If an older child has a loose permanent tooth as a result of an accident, contact our office immediately for instruction on how to proceed.
+If an older child has a loose permanent tooth as a result of an accident, contact our office immediately.

 Knocked Out Tooth

-If a tooth is accidentally knocked out, contact us immediately for advice on how to proceed and possibly save the tooth.
+If a tooth is accidentally knocked out, contact us immediately to schedule an appointment.
 Pick up the tooth by the crown (top of the tooth), rinse with warm water and place in a clean container of milk.